ArcGIS Blog

 Gaps

-The gaps in this chart are time periods during which this Feature Data Store used so little of its computational capacity it did not register on the chart at all.
-It does not mean the Feature Data Store is off, sleeping, or locked—your Premium Feature Data Store is always running.
+The gaps in this chart are time periods during which this feature data store used so little of its computational capacity that it did not register on the chart at all.
+It does not mean that the feature data store is off, sleeping, or locked—your eature data store is always running.

 Spikes

-These spikes indicate rapid increases in effort at the database level, but they’re brief and not out of the ordinary for this organization or any of several others I work with frequently.
+A spike is a usage pattern that is pointy at the top and goes up and then down, as indicated in the chart shown above.
+Spikes indicate rapid increases in effort at the database level, but in this case, they’re brief and not out of the ordinary for this organization or for any others I work with frequently.
 I expect these are a blend of the afore-mentioned “self-care” routines or any number of more intensive analysis, edit, or query workflows I and my colleagues run continuously.
 These spikes are not correlated with latency or other unexpected behavior and are part of this organization’s normal routine.

 Sustained maximum usage